jazz-lang/WaffleLink/README.md

     Generational GC with scavenging of nursery,copying intermediate space and mark&sweep of old space.
 Recommended for evey kind of programs.

     NOTE: Ieiunium may be slower than incremental mark&sweep but gives you fast allocation and heap defragmentation.
-- Chaney's Semispace
+- Cheney's Semispace

     Copying GC without generations support, does very fast collection if heap not that big.
 - Mark&Sweep and maybe compact

     This algorithm doesn't defragment heap until fragmentation is ~60%.
 Recommended for every kind of programs.
-- Concurrent Mark&Sweep
+- On the fly GC (Concurrent Mark&Sweep)

-    GC that does small pauses to trace roots and does all work in backgound.
-This GC is not instantiated per process, instead it uses thread local mutators to properly manage all GC stuff.
-Recommended for all kind of programs that doesn't make heap fragmented.
+    GC that does small pauses to get snapshot of the roots and does all work in the background.

 # TODO